-This is because of the extra steps the CBD has to go through before entering your bloodstream when swallowed, and thus some is metabolised before entering the bloodstream.
+This is because of the extra steps the CBD has to go through before entering your bloodstream when swallowed.
+Thus some is metabolised before entering the bloodstream, so the required dosage is a lot higher.
 If you need to work out an equivalent dose for any method, check out our bioavailability post.

 Ways to use these products include:

-Many people find using multiple consumption methods work best for them.
+Many people find using multiple consumption methods for CBD work best for them.

-Sometimes you might want to feel the effects immediately, so you vape, and at other times you want a longer duration but aren’t bothered by a longer onset so you swallow a gel cap or two.
+Sometimes you might want to feel the effects immediately, so you vape, and at other times you want a longer duration but aren’t bothered by a more prolonged onset, so you swallow a gel cap or two.

 Disclaimer: Views expressed here do not necessarily reflect those of Nature & Bloom and its staff.
 This article is not intended to provide medical advice, diagnosis, treatment, cure or prevention for any disease.
 Nature & Bloom products have not been evaluated by the MHRA.